-Trade and other receivables are principally denominated in Singapore dollar.
+Trade and other receivables are primarily denominated in Singapore dollar.

-The amounts due from a subsidiary, Singapore Pools (Private) Limited, relate to transactions arising from the lottery and betting business on behalf of the Board.
-The amounts are unsecured, interest-free and denominated in Singapore dollar.
-There is no allowance for doubtful debt arising from these amounts and their carrying amounts approximate their fair values.
+The amounts due from a subsidiary, Singapore Pools (Private) Limited, are unsecured and interest-free.
+The balances in the previous financial year relate to transactions arising from the lottery and betting business on behalf of the Board.